quantuminformation/ai-agent-toolkit/README.md

 ```

 ## Troubleshooting

+- Codex login link not opening from your host
+  - By default scripts/run_agent.sh publishes a small range of ports (1455–1465) so ctrl+click on http://localhost:<port>/auth/callback works.
+If the CLI shows a different port, re-run with AUTH_PORT=<port> scripts/run_agent.sh (or manually add -p <port>:<port> to docker run).
+To disable publishing, set PUBLISH_AUTH_PORT=0.

 - No -it provided
   - When the container is started without a TTY, the bootstrap will still sync repos, apply network policy, and seed data, but it will intentionally skip launching the interactive CLI.
 Re-run with -it (or use scripts/run_agent.sh) if you want an interactive Codex session.